1927 state highway renumbering (New York)

 Highways in New York were first marked with a unified numbering system in 1924.
 The first routes incorporated into this system were numbered up to 34, with generally north–south routes having even numbers and generally east–west routes having odd numbers.
 By 1927, this numbering had been expanded into the 70s, with spurs suffixed with letters.
 While the advent of the U.S. Highway System in 1926 didn't initially absorb the routes that were incorporated into the system, a small renumbering was done in 1927 to avoid overlapping route numbers.

+This article is part of the highway renumbering series.